ashlessscythe/sap-scripting/README.md

 This will present a menu with options to log in to SAP, with support for saving encrypted credentials for future use.

 The application looks for credentials in the user's Documents folder under `SAP/cryptauth_*.txt`.
-The instance ID can be configured via the `SAP_INSTANCE_ID` environment variable.
+The instance ID can be configured via the `SAP_INSTANCE_ID` environment variable or in the configuration file.

 ## Line Endings